Sugs23/RPMD-Speaker-Score-Analysis/README.md

 If the result is lower it means that teams with low speaker points are getting higher team points . which means judges from lower rooms are marking teams in those rooms higher and vice versa

+FUNCTION 3
+The code creates a .txt file and saves the output there.

 Assumptions:
 1) Debater will have uniform debating skills throughout the tournament